openceo2025/movieAgent/README.md

 `llm_model` selects the Ollama model used when translating `ja_prompt` into English.
 Place this column before `image_prompt`; the default model is `gpt-oss:20b`.
 Additional LLM or ComfyUI parameter columns (model, temperature, steps, seed, width, height, etc.) may also be added.

+`wordpress_site` specifies which WordPress site to post to; you can supply a site slug or a full API URL.
+For example, `mysite`.

 ### Button actions
 - **Generate prompt** – use Ollama to convert `ja_prompt` into an English `image_prompt`.